whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 This project definitely developed our skills with hashes.
 The complexity of the data hashes we had to create and the hash-parameters passed into and returned from the methods made this a very challenging problem.

+Assessed By: Nate

+Notes:
+- Data manager got out of control.
+Might need some modules, or maybe push responsibility to other classes, existing or not
+- Use mock data.
+Gonna take some setup time, but better
+- Class variables are not preferable, is there another way to do this?
+Experiment with 'nil protector'
+- Good test coverage
+- Using lots of different ruby tools at your disposal.
+Good work.

+Scores:

+* Functional Expectations: 3
+* Test-Driven Development: 4
+* Encapsulation / Breaking Logic into Components: 3
+* Fundamental Ruby & Style: 4
+* Enumerable & Collections: 3
+* Code Sanitation: 4

 ### Posse Challenges